idebtor/nowic/01GettingStarted.md

 ## Are ready for 'Hello World!' program in C++?
   - Open a console. (may use cmd or powershell)
     - You may use cmd or powershell at this point.
 Sooner or later, however, we are going to use a different kind of console called mintty.
 You may read __UsingMinttyInMinGW.md__ for the Mintty installation at `nowic` folder.
-  - Open hello.cpp file with Atom
+  - Open hello.cpp file with Code
     ```
-    Atom hello.cpp
+    Code hello.cpp
     ```
   - Build an executable.
 The output name depends on your OS: hello.exe, a.exe for windows; hello.out, a.out for linux and macOS.
 Mac users may need to add -std=c++11 option to compile as shown below:
     ```
     g++ hello.cpp -o hello            # hello.exe
     g++ -std=c++11 hello.cpp -o hello # hello.out for macOS
-    g++ hello.cpp                     # a.exe or a.out
+    g++ hello.cpp                     # a.exe or a
     ```
   - Run the executable.
     ```
     ./hello                           # PowerShell
     ./a                               # PowerShell
-    hello                             # Cmd, Linux, OSX
+    hello                             # Cmd, Linux, macOS
-    a                                 # Cmd, Linux, OSX
+    a                                 # Cmd, Linux, macOS
     ```

 ## Write `Hello World!` program